Cinnamon/kotaemon/README.md

 This document is intended for developers.
 If you just want to install and use the app as it is, please follow the non-technical [User Guide](https://cinnamon.github.io/kotaemon/).
-Use the most recent release .zip to include latest features and bug-fixes.
+Use the most recent release `.zip` to include latest features and bug-fixes.

 ### For developers

 #### With Docker (recommended)

-We support `lite` & `full` version of Dockerfile.
-With `full`, the extra packages of `unstructured` will be installed as well, it can support multiple file types (.doc, .docx, ...) but the cost is larger docker image size
+We support `lite` & `full` version of Docker images.
+With `full`, the extra packages of `unstructured` will be installed as well, it can support additional file types (.doc, .docx, ...) but the cost is larger docker image size.
+For most users, the `lite` image should work well in most cases.

 - To use the `lite` version.